Tell us about your move - are you buying, selling, or both?

 What is a leasehold property?

 Let’s start with the basics.
 A leasehold property is a property you own the right to live in for a set period, rather than owning the property or land it sits on outright.
-Think of it as a long-term rental agreement, except instead of renting, you have a lease from a freeholder.
+Think of it as a long-term rental agreement, where you have a lease from a freeholder, which can impact how you can sell a leasehold property.

-The freeholder, while owning the land, has little control over your leasehold day-to-day.
-But they’ll likely charge annual ground rent and service charges that cover maintaining the building and any communal areas.
+The freeholder while owning the land, has little control over your leasehold day-to-day.
+However, they’ll likely charge annual ground rent and service charges that cover maintaining the building and any communal areas, which can affect the sale of a leasehold property.

 We have a guide on the difference between a leasehold and a freehold here.